-Volvo: Gas cars are history after 2019
+Volvo: Gas-only cars are history after 2019

 Volvo said it would launch five fully electric cars between 2019 and 2021.
 Three of them will carry the Volvo brand, and the other two will come from the company's high-performance unit Polestar.

-The rest of Volvo's fleet will consist of either plug-in hybrid cars or mild hybrid cars, which combine a small gas engine with a battery.
+The rest of Volvo's fleet will consist of either plug-in hybrid cars or mild hybrid cars, which combine a gas engine with a battery.

 Starting in 2019, Volvo will only produce cars that have some form of electric motor -- and no cars running purely on an internal combustion engine.